 3. Spend the day at a local resort pool

 Did you know you can visit several Tampa Bay hotel pools without an overnight stay?
 Just purchase a day pass through ResortPass and enjoy the amenities for the day without booking a room.
 Some of our favorite options include The Don CeSar, Epicurean Hotel and Hyatt Regency Clearwater Beach.
+(Hint: We also put together a guide to Tampa's coolest hotel pools, which includes day pass options alongside pools that are exclusive to overnight guests.)

 4. Take a sunset cruise